rocketacademy/basics-docs/course-logistics/required-hardware-and-software/required-software-2.md

 ### Retrieve Your OS Version

 These commands are for the intro above.
 Don't worry about exactly what's happening in these commands yet.
-This exercise is just to get you started with typing in the Command Line interface and sending Slack messages.
+This exercise is just to get you started with typing in the Command Line interface and sending community channel messages.
 We'll learn more about the command line in [1.3 Command Line.](../../1-introduction/1.3-command-line.md)

 #### Windows